mr-chidex/mr-chidex/README.md

 I am a backend developer with hands on Node, MongoDb, Express, ReactJs, Redux, MySql and bootstrap

-🌱 I’m currently focusing on improvimg my React skills
+🌱 I’m currently focusing on improvimg my ReactJs and React Native skills

 ⚡ Fun fact: I love chess and scrabble